RedHatInsights/turnpike/README.md

 ```

 ## Linting/pre-commit
 Linting will run automatically with `black` in a pre-commit hook, but you'll need to run `pre-commit install` first.
+You can also run it manually with `pre-commit run -a`.

 ## Resources
 Documentation for `flask-saml2`: https://flask-saml2.readthedocs.io/en/latest/sp/configuration.html